Mole-Web/minimal-login/README.md

-# template
+# minimal-login

-A base template for all projects.
+A simple login page with Tailwind.